-- The following products are part of the VVD Bill of Materials, but not included in the current iteration of the Compliance Kit: vRealize, vRealize Automation (vRA), vRealize Operations Manager (vROPS), and vRealize Log Insight (vRLI).
+The following products are part of the VVD Bill of Materials, but not included in the current iteration of the Compliance Kit: vRealize, vRealize Automation (vRA), vRealize Operations Manager (vROPS), and vRealize Log Insight (vRLI).
 The documentation surrounding the configuration of these products does exist and is sourced from their respective DISA Security Technical Implementation Guides, which can be reviewed at https://public.cyber.mil/stigs/downloads.
-There are two examples for these configurations sampled from the Configuration Guide (Sections 8.3.3 and 8.3.4). - 8.3.1 Example VVD 5.0.1 Configuration: Configure the Password and Policy Lockout Setting in vCenter Server in Region A - 1.
-In a web browser, log into vCenter by using the vSphere Web Client. - 1634 2.
+There are two examples for these configurations sampled from the Configuration Guide (Section 8.3.3 and Section 8.3.4).

+8.3.1 Example VVD 5.0.1 Configuration: Configure the Password and Policy Lockout Setting in vCenter Server in Region A

+- 1. In a web browser, log into vCenter by using the vSphere Web Client. - 2.
 Configure the password policies. - a.
 From the Home menu of the vSphere Web Client, click Administration. - b.
 In the Navigator, under Single Sign-On, click Configuration. - c.
 On the Policies tab, under Password Policy, click Edit. - d.
 In the Edit Password Policies dialog box, configure the password policies and click OK. - i.
-Maximum Lifetime should be set to 60. - ii.
-Restrict Reuse should be set to 5.
+Maximum Lifetime should be set to 60.

-1641 iii.
-Minimum Length should be set to 15 .
-1642 iv.
-Upper-case Characters should be set to 1 .
-1643 v.
-Lower-case Characters should be set to 1.
-1644 vi.
-Numeric Characters should be set to 1.
-1645 vii.
-Special Characters should be set to 1.
-1646 3.
-Configu ure the lockout policies.
-1647 a.
-On the Policies tab, click Lockout Policy and click Edit .
-1648 1649 b.
-In the Edit Lockout Policy dialog box, for Maximum Number of Failed Login Attempts enter 3 .
-1650 c.
-For Interval Between Failures, enter 900.
-1651 d.
-For Unlock Time , enter 0 and then click OK .
-1652 1653 8.3.2 Exam Regio ple VVD 5.0.1 Configuration: Configure Encryption Management in n A 1654 1.
-In a we b browser, log in to vCenter Server by using the vSphere Web Client.
-1655 2.
-Enable Host Encryption Mode on the sfo01m01esx01.sfo01.rainpole.local host.
-1656 a.
-From the Home menu of the vSphere Web Client, select Hosts and Clusters .
-1657 1658 b.
-Under the sfo01-m01dc data center , select the sfo01m01esx01.sfo01.rainpole.local host and click the Configure tab.
-1659 c.
-Under System , click Security profile .
-1660 d.
-Under Host Encryption Mode, click Edit.
-1661 1662 e.
-In the Set Encryption Mode dialog box, from the Encryption Mode drop-down menu, select Enabled and click OK .
-1663 f.
-Repeat the procedure for all remaining hosts in Region A. 1664 3.
-Enable VM encryption on all the VMs and virtual disks.
-1665 a.
-From the Home menu of the vSphere Web Client, select VMs and Templates .
-1666 1667 b.
-Under the sfo01-m01dc data center , expand the sfo01-m01fd-bcdr folder, right-click the sfo01m01vc01 VM and select VM Policies , then Edit VM Storage Policies .
-100/ the Stoothiotycot vivi and select vivi Folicies, then built vivi stolage Folicies.
+- ii.
+Restrict Reuse should be set to 5. - iii.
+Minimum Length should be set to 15. - iv.
+Upper-case Characters should be set to 1. - v.
+Lower-case Characters should be set to 1. - vi.
+Numeric Characters should be set to 1. - vii.
+Special Characters should be set to 1. - 3.
+Configure the lockout policies. - a.
+On the Policies tab, click Lockout Policy and click Edit. - b.
+In the Edit Lockout Policy dialog box, for Maximum Number of Failed Login Attempts, enter 3. - c.
+For Interval Between Failures, enter 900. - d.
+For Unlock Time, enter 0 and then click OK.

+8.3.2 Example VVD 5.0.1 Configuration: Configure Encryption Management in Region A

+- 1. In a web browser, log in to vCenter Server by using the vSphere Web Client. - 2.
+Enable Host Encryption Mode on the sfo01m01esx01.sfo01.rainpole.local host. - a.
+From the Home menu of the vSphere Web Client, select Hosts and Clusters. - b.
+Under the sfo01-m01dc data center, select the sfo01m01esx01.sfo01.rainpole.local host and click the Configure tab. - c.
+Under System, click Security profile. - d.
+Under Host Encryption Mode, click Edit. - e.
+In the Set Encryption Mode dialog box, from the Encryption Mode drop-down menu, select Enabled and click OK. - f.
+Repeat the procedure for all remaining hosts in Region A. - 3.
+Enable VM encryption on all the VMs and virtual disks. - a.
+From the Home menu of the vSphere Web Client, select VMs and Templates.

+- b.
+Under the sfo01-m01dc data center, expand the sfo01-m01fd-bcdr folder, right-click the sfo01m01vc01 VM and select VM Policies, then Edit VM Storage Policies. - c.
+From the VM Storage Policy drop-down menu, select VM Encryption Policy, click Apply to all, and click OK. - d.
+Repeat the procedure to reconfigure the remaining VMs in Region A.